NBKRedSpy/QM-BepInExCompatibility/README.md

 # QM-BepInExCompatibility

+This is *only* required if BepInEx is installed and running.

 A BepInEx mod that fixes Quasimorph Steam Workshop mod load issues when BepInEx is installed and that mod has reference dlls in their folder.

-This is *only* required if BepInEx is installed and running.

 Install the mod and the workaround will be executed.

+By default, the mod will use the Quasimorph/mods folder if it exists.
+If not the Steam Workshop directory.
+If the user has a CustomModsPath set in the config, that will always be used.

 # Configuration